apollographql/apollo-server/docs/source/features/file-uploads.md

 description: Implementing File Uploads on Apollo Server
 ---

-File uploads are frequently requested features of several applications.
-Apollo Server enables file uploads by default.
+File uploads are a requirement for many applications.
+Apollo Server supports the [GraphQL multipart request spec](https://github.com/jaydenseric/graphql-multipart-request-spec) for uploading files as mutation arguments.

-## Default File Uploads example
+## File upload with default options

-To enable file uploads, reference the `Upload` type in the schema passed to the Apollo Server construction.
+Apollo Server automatically adds the `Upload` scalar to the schema, so any existing declaration of `scalar Upload` in the schema should be removed.

 ```js
 const { ApolloServer, gql } = require('apollo-server');